 BluKrypt ensures that piecing together data off the target cloud storage is completely impossible unless the user authenticated themselves appropriately, at which point, BluKrypt™ de-obfuscates and decrypts the data back to its original form.

 BluKrypt helps enforce SoD for enterprises, by encrypting data before it ever leaves their trusted environment and ensures that they retain sole custody of the keys.
 Thus, by deploying the BluKrypt™ Gateway inside their network perimeter and routing all backup traffic through it, businesses can ensure that the backup data stream is encrypted on-premise before traveling to its cloud storage destination.
 This encryption is persistent in that it isn’t just encryption “in-flight” – the data remains encrypted with the business’ keys even once the data reaches the cloud destination and is at rest.
 Also, the business holds and retains complete control of the encryption keys.

 Enforcing strict SoD is an important step towards satisfying current and future privacy regulations such as the GDPR.
 As a result of this combination of encryption + SoD, the BluKrypt container provides what we call “Zero Knowledge Privacy”.

 The Power of Parablu’s Private Storage Container

 But the container is much more than that.
-All data in the container is not only encrypted, all data is versioned, searchable, shareable, and all accesses are audit-logged.
+All data in the container is not only encrypted, but all data is also versioned, searchable, shareable, and all accesses are audit-logged.
 It is storage agnostic and works with equal facility with any cloud storage target or even on-premise disk.
 It is a complete object storage platform that can be utilized for several data management applications – especially those requiring security and privacy.

-If you are an enterprise or mid-size business using the cloud, ask yourself if your business data is being kept sufficiently private.
+If you are an enterprise or mid-sized business using the cloud, ask yourself if your business data is being kept sufficiently private.
 It is better to ask and have this question answered before it is too late.